lidofinance/lido-improvement-proposals/LIPS/lip-33.md

 #### [`ParametersRegistry.sol`](#ParametersRegistrysol)

-> Note that the contract uses a custom role check modifier that allows both `roleMember` and `roleAdmin` to call methods
+> Note that the contract uses a custom role check modifiers.
+One allows both `roleMember` and `roleAdmin` to call methods, the other allows `roleMember` and and members of `MANAGE_CURVE_PARAMETERS_ROLE` to call methods. `MANAGE_CURVE_PARAMETERS_ROLE` is added to simplify addition of the new bond curves within governance actions.

 | Role                                        | Assignee                |
 | ------------------------------------------- | ----------------------- |